5 favorite waterfalls in North America

 Now you see it, now you don’t.
 Takakkaw Falls thunders during the summer months as the Canadian Rockies’ snowpack melts and feeds this amazing site.
 Then, depending upon the weather, it dries to trickle, at least compared to its power during the runoff months.
 It’s a short, easy walk to the falls.
 And nearby are other great sites, including Emerald Lake and Laughing Falls.
 Of the four national parks that cluster in this Canadian region, we’ll spend more time next trip in the less crowded Yoho and less time in Banff, Jasper and Kootenay.

 Yosemite Valley waterfalls

-I can’t pick just one, so one of my top five is the incredible foursome of falls in Yosemite Valley: Bridal, Vernal, Nevada and the park’s namesake, Yosemite Falls.
-Bridal and Lower Yosemite involve a short walk and Nevada is the longest, a five mile round-trip hike with significant elevation gain, which includes Vernal at the one mile mark.
+I can’t pick just one, so one of my top five is an incredible foursome of falls in Yosemite Valley: Bridalveil, Vernal, Nevada, and the park’s namesake, Yosemite Falls.
+Bridalveil and Lower Yosemite involve a short walk.
+Nevada is a five mile round-trip hike with significant elevation gain, which includes Vernal at the one mile mark.
 Upper Yosemite is a seven-mile steep trek and provides a great workout, but not better views of this iconic falls.
 Most importantly, these falls are most powerful during the spring thaw and run-off.
 The bigger the winter snowpack, the more mighty the waterfalls.
 Late summer and autumn visitors can be disappointed when the falls slow down, although their beauty still prevails.